 You can have an ultrasound scan performed through your GP or midwife.
 It's important that your GP or midwife mentions that the diagnosis is "unknown term."
 In that case, you won't be billed for the ultrasound and it won't be deducted from your deductible.
 The reason for the ultrasound scan won't be listed on your health insurance statement.

-You can send the ultrasound result to us.
-The ultrasound result (or the ultrasound photo) must clearly state your date of birth, name, and the term.
 To be sure: if you longer than 9 weeks turns out to be pregnant, we cannot help you.
 In that case, go to your GP or abortion clinic.